SpongePowered/SpongeDocs/source/plugin/bans.rst

 ======================

 You will need to get the ``BanService`` to actually add bans to the server.
-Fortunately, this can be done similarly to other services in the Sponge API:
+Fortunately, this can be done similarly to other services in the SpongeAPI:

 .. code-block:: java